helidon-io/helidon/integrations/oci/authentication/README.md

 # OCI Authentication Methods

 OCI provides a few authentication methods that can be used when connecting to services.
-Available methods depend on where you client runs.
+Available methods depend on where your client runs.
 Each method is represented through an `AbstractAuthenticationDetailsProvider` implementation

 Helidon supports the following Authentication Methods: